anath2110/GENEVIC/README.md

 - [Contact](#contact)
 ---
 ## Introduction
-- This application is augmented by \textit{Generative AI} models implemented via Azure OpenAI platform.**
+- GENEVIIC is augmented by \textit{Generative AI} models implemented via Azure OpenAI platform.
-- The application supports Python's built-in SQLITE as well as your own Microsoft SQL Server.
+- It supports Python's built-in SQLITE as well as your own Microsoft SQL Server.
 - Run from your local host or Streamlit cloud.
 - Tasks that can be performed with GENEVIIC:
     - **PGS Chat:** Retrieve information from and visualize any custom database.